xiangmingcai/UMOT/README.md

 </p>

-Unmixing is a key step of spectral flow cytometry, and a unmixing matrix is the matrix containing signatures of fluors and autofluorescences.
-UMOT is developed to address the unmixing issues, which is caused by the mismatch between extracted signatures and "real" signatures in multi-color samples.
+Unmixing is a key step of spectral flow cytometry, and the unmixing matrix is a matrix containing signatures of fluors and autofluorescences. **The UMOT is developed to address the unmixing issues**, which is caused by the mismatch between extracted signatures and "real" signatures in multi-color samples.

 The UMOT includes 3 out-of-the-box webtools:
 1. [Unmixing Matrix Generator (UMG)](https://github.com/xiangmingcai/UnmixingMtxGenerator.github.io/tree/main): generate unmixing matrix from raw fcs files.